TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation: Implementation Details

 \subsection{Dataset}

 We collected our training and validation data on the actual vehicle in several off-road environments with diverse appearances (Figure~\ref{fig:ontology}).
 We collected 5 sequences of manual driving data, totaling 20k frames.
 For each sequence, we ran Google Cartographer~\cite{cartographer} to obtain gravity-aligned robot poses for building the ground-truth terrain maps and depth maps.

-We refer the reader to the supplementary material for more details.
+\textbf{Create elevation maps.} We follow the algorithm in Section~\ref{sec:elevation-computation} to generate the minimum ground, maximum ground, and ceiling elevation maps.
+For each time step $t$, we aggregate 300 LiDAR scans (running at $10~\mathrm{Hz}$) with a time range of $(t - 150, t + 149)$.
+Note that the vehicle is always at the origin.
+We set $m=3$, $z_\text{gap}=1~\mathrm{m}$, and $h_\text{clearance}=3~\mathrm{m}$.

+\textbf{Create semantic maps.} We ask human labelers to annotate 6k LiDAR scans.
+These scans are carefully selected such that they contained the relevant semantic objects.
+These annotated LiDAR scans are aggregated and projected to the BEV ground map or the BEV ceiling map using the algorithm in Section~\ref{sec:elevation-computation}.
+We identify 7 semantic categories: \emph{dirt}, \emph{dirt-trail}, \emph{grass}, \emph{bush}, \emph{canopy}, \emph{tree}, and \emph{rock}.
+It is straightforward to extend the ontology and finetune the model if additional data is available, as we show in Section~\ref{sec:planning}.

+\textbf{Create dense depth maps.} We aggregate 50 LiDAR scans for each time step and project the point cloud to each RGB camera.
+For each pixel, we keep the smallest depth value.